joshbeard/joshbeard.me-website/me.md

 district several years ago.
 At that point, I had already been running common services on Linux and FreeBSD for years for all sorts of things and had some coding experience - at least shell, PHP, and web stuff.
-In that role, I really honed my coding skills and several types of services, particularly e-mail services, file services, LDAP, and HTTP.
-There, I learned about Puppet and configuration management, which launched me into a new phase of my career.
+In that role, I really honed my coding skills and gained experience with several types of services, particularly e-mail services, file services, LDAP, and HTTP.
+There, I learned about Puppet and configuration management, which launched me into a new phase of my career - 'DevOps'.

-These days I work in a "DevOps and Sysadmin" role - I provide and maintain the IT platform for dozens of applications and product teams and the build and deployment process for those applications and services, using automation and code.
+These days I work in a "DevOps and Sysadmin" role - I provide and maintain the IT platform for dozens of applications and product teams as well as the build and deployment process for those applications and services, using automation and code.

-I spend most of my day in a code editor bouncing across several projects.
+I spend most of my day in a code editor and command-line, bouncing across several projects.
 The type of code I am typically working with is Terraform, Python, Ansible, Puppet, Shell, YAML and JSON, and an assortment of others on occassion.
 I work with AWS, Docker, and GitLab a lot.

-See my [resume](/resume/) for more details about my professional life.
+See my [resume](/resume/) for more details about my professional experience.